2020 S&P500 Dividend Aristocrats: 25+ years of dividend increases

 The S&P500 Dividend Aristocrats is the best list for filtering dividend stocks.
 This should be your starting point to create your core portfolio.
 Why should it be part of your core portfolio?
 It’s simple, the companies in the list must have increased their dividends every year for 25 years.
+Better yet, find one of those stellar aristocrat with a consistent dividend growth rate about 10% and you have a golden goose.

 Many of those companies also exhibit consistent growth in value which is what you want along with dividend growth.
 Dividend investing can be many things and when I started, I looked for high yields but I have since adapted my strategy to look for dividend growth stocks with a double-digit dividend growth history.
 There are many other reasons why my filtering start with dividend companies, see my post on why I chose dividend investing.